 performing clerical duties.
 Excellent communication skills are critical in dealing with patients, clients, physicians, nurses, and other

 health care workers.

-time basis for three 40-hour weeks.
+for three 40-hour weeks.
 There are no evening or weekend internships.

 Students who participate in the internship program must successfully complete the internship to receive a certificate of completion